opennetworkinglab/aether-docs/onramp/devel.rst

 officially released versions of Aether on local hardware, but it also provides a way for users that want to develop new features to deploy and test them.
-To this end, this section describes how to configure OnRamp to include locally modified components.
+To this end, this section describes how to configure OnRamp to use locally modified components, such as Helm Charts, Docker images, 5GC's source code.

 At a low level, development is a component-specific task, and users are referred to documentation for the respective subsystems: